Sometimes it’s because you have kids that date nights are hard to come by.

 5 – Game Night.

 This might not be the best idea for a romantic night, especially for those of you who are super competitive… like me, but it is still fun nonetheless.

-6 – Go people watching.
+6 – Go people-watching.

-This is one of my favourite things to do and it is surprising how much watching others sparks up conversation between the people you are with.
+This is one of my favourite things to do and it is surprising how much watching others sparks up a conversation between the people you are with.

-Watch as others go by and scurry on about their lives around you.
-There’s a whole lot of incredibly interesting people out there who will offer a myriad of topics for conversation.
+There are a whole lot of incredibly interesting people out there who will offer a myriad of topics for conversation.

 7 – Pool Night and Pub Trivia.

 Even if you’re not the greatest when it comes to general knowledge questions, you’ll still have fun and have a laugh.

 To spice things up a little more make little bets with each other – such as ‘If I win… you’ll give me a 20 minute foot massage.’

 8 – Go for a big long walk or hike.

-Make sure you pack plenty of water and snacks as well as letting someone know where you are going for the day, especially if it’s somewhere quite remote.
+Make sure you pack plenty of water and snacks as well as let someone know where you are going for the day, especially if it’s somewhere quite remote.

 9 – Scrapbook your dream house.

 Grab a whole bunch of housing magazines and a glass of wine and start ripping out pages of things you love.

 When it comes to decorating or building your dream home you’ll already have a great base to start from as well as both being on the same page.

 10 – Playlist Night.

 Talking about your past, your memories and your experiences is so important in a relationship – this is the perfect way to get the conversation going.

 11 – A Sweet Night.

 You may even have a chocolate bar close by where you can order a sample plate with a nice cup of coffee and just slowly work your way through the sweet delights.

 What’s your favourite thing to do for Date Nights?
 Share your thoughts and date night ideas below; I’d love to hear from you.